The Siege of Firebase Gloria: Plot

-At the start of the Tet Offensive, a Marine Long Range Reconnaissance unit led by Sergeant Major Bill Hafner (R. Lee Ermey) and Corporal Joseph L. Di Nardo (Wings Hauser) come upon a village where the locals have been executed gruesomely for fraternising with the US troops.
+At the start of the Tet Offensive, a Marine Long Range Reconnaissance unit led by Sergeant Major Bill Hafner (R. Lee Ermey) and Corporal Joseph L. Di Nardo (Wings Hauser) come upon a village where the locals have been executed gruesomely for fraternizing with the US troops.
 Di Nardo finds a sole survivor, a young Vietnamese child (Michael Cruz).
-Hafner's recon unit which also consists of college kid Murphy and radioman Shortwave who has only 17 days left on his enlistment exit the village and while on patrol, come upon a Viet Cong (VC) tunnel complex where they find an American POW.
+Hafner's recon unit, which also consists of college kid Murphy and radioman Shortwave who has only 17 days left on his enlistment, exits the village and, while on patrol, come upon a Viet Cong (VC) tunnel complex where they find an American POW.
 Later the Marines arrive at the poorly defended firebase called Gloria.
 Hafner immediately takes control of the base when he discovers the commanding officer Captain Williams is a burned out drug addict and is not fit for duty.

 Hafner and Di Nardo are a formidable partnership and they secure the base and motivate the other soldiers to prepare for a major offensive.
 Hafner encounters a photographer (Nick Nicholson) offering the men weed and immediately recruits him knowing that every man is vital to the upcoming offensive.
-As Hafner explores the base he also encounters a full nursing staff which he implores to leave the base futilely.
+As Hafner explores the base, he also encounters a full nursing staff which he implores to leave the base futilely.
 Their commanding officer Captain Flanagan (Margaret Trenchard-Smith) proves more competent than the drug addled Williams and she remains dedicated to her patients and her role on the base.
 Di Nardo warns her that the Vietnamese will show her and her nurses no mercy if they get into the hospital.
 Flanagan dismisses Di Nardo as a brute (especially after she witnesses him executing unarmed prisoners after another attack).